London Calling: The City of Immortal Rhymes

 Today, the city’s garment was anything but silent and bare.
 Tourists speaking every language crowded the bridge, snapping photos of Big Ben and buying caps and T-shirts like “Mind the Gap” from sidewalk stalls.

 I walked down the steps to the river walkway, past the long line waiting to get on the London Eye, a gigantic Ferris Wheel offering a bird’s eye view of the city.
+The road was bumper-to-bumper traffic in both directions as bright red double-decker London buses and sleek black turtle-shaped taxis pulled to a halt at the red light.

 A little further up the path were outdoor bookstalls and the titles on their spines was like going back to my English lit class: Dickens, Keats, Hardy.